 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Missouri.

-In all states, it is legal to have your loved one’s body at home after they die.
+In all states, it is legal to have your loved one's body at home after they die.
 Missouri does not require you to involve a licensed funeral director in making or carrying out final arrangements.
-(See, for example, Missouri Revised Statutes § 193.145 (2018), which permits “the funeral director or person in charge of final disposition of the dead body” to file the death certificate.)
+(See, for example, Mo.
+Rev. Stat. § 193.145 (2023), which permits "the funeral director or person in charge of final disposition of the dead body" to file the death certificate.)

-Missouri law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any attorney-in-fact named by the deceased person before death, and after that to family members in an established order.
+Missouri law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If you will not be using a funeral director to carry out final arrangements, you must complete and file the death certificate yourself.
 Missouri law requires you to file the death certificate with the local registrar within five days of the death and before final disposition.
-(Missouri Revised Statutes § 193.145 (2018).)
+(Mo.
+Rev. Stat. § 193.145 (2023).)

 Missouri now uses an electronic death registration system, but you can still use a paper death certificate.
 You can obtain a blank death certificate and guidance from the Missouri Bureau of Vital Records by calling 573-751-6387.